roman-milk/roman-milk.github.io/how-to-get-a-job-at-fucking.md

  I was gonna make him mine.

  It was perfect.
 It was beautiful.
 And the sweetest part was, he was unwittingly the engineer of his own destruction.
 He had unwittingly created the blueprint for me to conquer him, and I was the first clever slut to figure that out.
-Report_Story #2